Skip to content

 Exclude Problem Games:

-• Some titles (e.g., Dark Souls III) crash with Auto HDR.
+• Some titles (e.g., Dark Souls III) crash when Auto HDR is enabled.

 • Go to Settings > Gaming > Game Mode > Auto HDR exclusions.